Read This First

 Prompt 3: Explain the difficulty of constructing a strong deductive syllogism that reflects inductively-derived premises.

-The central claim is this: Constructing a strong deductive syllogism based on inductively-derived premises poses several significant challenges.
+In plain terms: Constructing a strong deductive syllogism based on inductively-derived premises poses several significant challenges.

 Inductive conclusions are probabilistic, meaning they are not universally true but rather true within a certain probability.
 Incorporating such premises into a deductive syllogism implies that the syllogism’s conclusion can only be as certain as its least certain premise.
 This diminishes the reliability and strength of the syllogism.